threlte/three-inspect/README.md

   }
 }

-// Then, as the consumer of the plugin... debug.registerPlugin(myPlugin)
+// Then, as the user of the plugin... inspector.registerPlugin(myPlugin)
 ```

 ### React Three Fiber Usage